py-why/dodiscover/DEVELOPING.md

 * Python 3.8+
 * Poetry (`curl -sSL https://install.python-poetry.org | python`)

+For the other requirements, inspect the ``pyproject.toml`` file.
+If you are updated the dependencies, please run `poetry update` to update the

 # Development Tasks
 There are a series of top-level tasks available through Poetry.
 These can each be run via